Vikram Patel

 London School of Hygiene and Tropical Medicine (LSHTM), Co-Director of the Centre for Control of Chronic Conditions at the Public Health Foundation of India, and the Co-Founder of Sangath, an Indian NGO dedicated to research in the areas of child development, adolescent health and mental health.
-Since 2016 he has been Pershing Professor of Global Health and Social Medicine at the Department of Global Health and Social Medicine of Harvard Medical School in Boston.
+Since 2024, he has been the Paul Farmer Professor and Chair of the Department of Global Health and Social Medicine at Harvard Medical School in Boston, where he was previously the Pershing Square Professor of Global Health and Social Medicine.
+He is the Head of the Department of Global Health and Social Medicine at Harvard Medical School and also a Professor in the Department of Global Health and Population at the Harvard T.H.
+Chan School of Public Health.
 He was awarded a Wellcome Trust Principal Research Fellowship in 2015.
 In April 2015, he was listed as one of the world's 100 most influential people by TIME magazine.

 Education

 Patel was educated at the University of Mumbai, (Bachelor of Medicine, Bachelor of Surgery, 1987) the University of Oxford (Master of Science, 1989) and the University of London where he was awarded a PhD in 1997 for research on mental disorders in Harare.